 Meta-cognition and self-regulation skills

-Targeted support to accelerate learning and increase attainment
+Targeted support to accelerate learning and increase attainment and progress

 Extended school support